fabiospampinato/picolru/readme.md

 // Let's create an LRU

 const lru = new LRU<string, number> ({
+  maxAge: 60_000, // Maximum number of milliseconds to remember a stale entry for, approximately
   maxSize: 3, // Maximum number of entries to remember
   onEviction: ( key, value ) => { // Optional callback for deleted entries
     console.log ( 'Entry deleted:', {key, value} );